 You will need: list of all the activities your church is involved in

-Focus the prayer time not on yourselves but on your church and the mission God has empowered us for – display a list of all the activities the church runs and pray for each of them in turn; the leaders and those who take part that they will be effective in being “my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.!”
+Focus the prayer time not on yourselves but on your church and the mission God has empowered us for – display a list of all the activities the church runs and pray for each of them in turn; the leaders and those who take part – that they will be effective in being “my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth”.

 Pray the church will be blessed by your flashmob!